chadathid/hid-gatsby-starter-netlify-cms/src/pages/ui-shell/index.md

 Grid is made of Three important elements - Columns, Gutter and Margin

-**Columns** - are placed following the vertical blocks that fit fully from the top to the bottom margin.\
+**Columns** - are placed following the vertical blocks that fitfully from the top to the bottom margin.

-The grid system follows 12 column across the page for web and 4 column across Mobile and Tablet.\
+The grid system follows 12 columns across the page for the web and 4 columns across Mobile and Tablet.
-\

 **Gutters** - are the spaces between the columns.
 Gutters help to separate the content.
-The Gutter width for Web is 24 px, 18 px for Mobile and 40 px for Tablet.
+The Gutter width for the Web is 24px, 18px for Mobile and 40px for Tablet.

-\
-**Margins** -Margins are the space between content and the edges of the screen.The Margin width for Web is 24 px, 24 px for Mobile and 69 px for Tablet.
+**Margins** - Margins are the space between content and the edges of the screen.
+The Margin width for the Web is 24px, 24px for Mobile and 69px for Tablet.
 The margins change as per different screen sizes.

-Following this methodology will keep layouts uniform and prevent unreliable responsive behaviour.
+Following this methodology will keep layouts uniform and prevent unreliable responsive behavior.

 ![](/img/grid-full-layout.png)